Find a Job and Post a Resume

 Line

 Baltimore's "Good Times Oldies" WQSR was located on 105.7 until September 2001.
 They moved to 102.7 because the 102.7 frequency has a better signal in most of the Baltimore area.
 WXYV was moved to 105.7 and became a "hip-hop" station called "X105.7", taking on Radio One's popular "Q92.3".
 After being handidly bested by Q92.3, 105.7 was flipped to talk radio featuring Howard Stern and Don & Mike.
 WHFS used to be located on 99.1 and was an alternative rock station covering both DC and Baltimore.
-When 99.1 flipped to Spanish WZLL "El Zol", CBS (owners of WHFS and WXYV) combined the alt-rock format with the hot talk format on 105.7 for Baltimore.
+When 99.1 flipped to Spanish WLZL "El Zol", CBS (owners of WHFS and WXYV) combined the alt-rock format with the hot talk format on 105.7 for Baltimore.
 105.7 WXYV then changed it's call letters to WHFS.
 When Howard Stern left to go to Satellite Radio, all of the CBS stations that aired Stern started calling themselves "Free-FM" in a move to compete with satellite pay-radio.
 In 2007, WHFS dropped the "Free-FM" moniker and also dropped what WHFS was known for, the alternative rock.
-WHFS is now "Baltimore's FM Talk" and now has the former 98 Rock morning show "KMS", as well as Baltimore Orioles, Baltimore Ravens, and Maryland Terps sports coverage.
+WHFS became "Baltimore's FM Talk" and added the former 98 Rock morning show "KMS", as well as Baltimore Orioles, Baltimore Ravens, and Maryland Terps sports coverage.
+The sports coverage proved to be the most popular, so in 2008 the station changed it's call letters to WJZ-FM and went full-time sports as "The Fan".
 105.7 has an odd signal that covers the entire Baltimore market, but none of DC due to DC's 105.9.
-It also has some problems from 105.7 in the York PA area in the Nort-West direction.
+It also has some problems from 105.7 in the York PA area in the North-West direction.

 Line